Wake-on-LAN: Unauthorized access

-Magic packets are sent via the data link or OSI-2 layer, which can be used or abused by anyone on the same LAN, unless the L2 LAN equipment is capable of (and configured for) filtering such traffic to match site-wide security requirements.
+Magic packets are sent via the data link or OSI-2 layer, which can be used or abused by anyone on the same LAN, unless the L2 LAN equipment is capable of and configured for filtering such traffic to match site-wide security requirements.

-Firewalls may be used to prevent clients among the public WAN from accessing the broadcast addresses of inside LAN segments, or routers may be configured to ignore subnet-directed broadcasts (see above).
+Firewalls may be used to prevent clients among the public WAN from accessing the broadcast addresses of inside LAN segments, or routers may be configured to ignore subnet-directed broadcasts.

 Certain NICs support a security feature called "SecureOn".
 It allows users to store within the NIC a hexadecimal password of 6 bytes.
-Clients have to append this password to the magic packet.
+Clients append this password to the magic packet.
 The NIC wakes the system only if the MAC address and password are correct.
 This security measure significantly decreases the risk of successful brute force attacks, by increasing the search space by 48 bits (6 bytes), up to 296 combinations if the MAC address is entirely unknown.
-However any network eavesdropping will expose the cleartext password.
-Still, only a few NIC and router manufacturers support such security features.
+However, any network eavesdropping will expose the cleartext password.

 Abuse of the Wake-on-LAN feature only allows computers to be switched on; it does not in itself bypass password and other forms of security, and is unable to power off the machine once on.
 However, many client computers attempt booting from a PXE server when powered up by WoL.
 Therefore, a combination of DHCP and PXE servers on the network can sometimes be used to start a computer with an attacker's boot image, bypassing any security of the installed operating system and granting access to unprotected, local disks over the network.

 Interactions with network access control

-The use of Wake-on-LAN technology on enterprise networks can sometimes conflict with network access control solutions such as 802.1X or MAC-based authentication, which may prevent magic packet delivery if a machine's WoL hardware has not been designed to maintain a live authentication session while in a sleep state.
-Configuration of these two features in tandem often requires tuning of timing parameters and thorough testing.
+The use of Wake-on-LAN technology on enterprise networks can sometimes conflict with network access control solutions such as 802.1X MAC-based authentication, which may prevent magic packet delivery if a machine's WoL hardware has not been designed to maintain a live authentication session while in a sleep state.